Drewbadour/drewbadour.github.io/index.md

 classes: wide
 ---

 Hi!
-I'm Drew Mills, the guy behind "Vestigl Creations."
-I enjoy low level programming, with a focus on C and embedded systems.

-I'm passionate about building awesome tools that both developers and users love to use.
-And I'm passionate about making the most of the incredible hardware we have at our disposal.
+I'm Drew Mills.
+I spend most of my time writing software and making hardware.
+But I also like to bake, grow some rarer produce, and read.
+I love picking up new skills, trying out new techniques, and running experiments to find better methods.

+I hope to write a lot more about the stuff I've been working on here.
+You might find technical documentation, postmortems on projects, designs, or even recipes on here.
+Check them out!

 ## Driver Work

-When it comes to driver development, my major contribution is an Xbox controller driver for macOS known as [360Controller][360controller].
+When it comes to driver development, my most memorable contribution is an Xbox controller driver for macOS known as [360Controller][360controller].

 I developed the Xbox One controller support for the driver and I have been maintaining, fixing bugs, enhancing features, and adding third party controllers since 2015.
+While the days of that driver are now over with the deprecation of kexts on macOS, I'm still really proud of the run that driver had while I was at the helm.

 Before 360Controller, I built [Xone-OSX][xone-osx] in 2014 to support Xbox One controllers.
 Integrating into 360Controller ended up being the better choice for everyone, so that driver was quickly integrated into 360Controller.

+I've also contributed to Apple's DriverKit, helping enhance documentation, provide sample code, and work with partners on their adoption.

 ## Embedded Work

-Computers are insanely fast, and I frequently find myself frustrated with how slow modern software is, despite this fact.
-Because of this, I've focused on low-level programming to help make the most of the incredible hardware at our fingertips.
-Because of this, I love the challenge of embedded systems development, and I would love to contribute to game consoles, controllers, and even HMD development.
+While most folks eyes might glaze over at the idea of poring over hundreds of pages of documentation for a chip, just to figure out the right value for a register, I can't get enough of it.
+Getting to carefully design a piece of hardware, and then having the opportunity to squeeze every last bit of performance per watt out of it I possibly can is a dream.

+It could be a simple circuit to run a bunch of LEDs off of wall power with no microcontroller, or a complex analog circuit measuring mutual capacitance of dozens of touch points hundreds of times a second.
+Something about nailing down a clever solution that "just works" is what keeps me coming back for more.

-In the meantime, I run a company called [Beyond HMI][beyhmi], which develops embedded systems for the automation industry.
+In the past, I ran a company called [Beyond HMI][beyhmi], developing embedded systems for the automation industry.

 ## Keyboard Work

 As a programmer, I'm pretty passionate about my tools.
-Naturally, as they are embedded systems, I love working on them.
-If you're here because you're passionate about keyboards, you probably know me for bringing electrostatic capacitive keyboards into the custom keyboard scene.
-Or just as the inventor of Dopre.
+Naturally, as they are embedded systems, I love trying to improve them.
+If you're here because you're passionate about keyboards, I hope to be writing more about some cool stuff I've been working on in that space soon.

+## Web Work

+Most of my web work has been professional, and doesn't fit will into this blog format.
+However, high reliability and elegant systems are something I also love working on.
+Even if I don't post about it much!

+Unfortunately, most of my "home lab" fiddling and tinkering isn't fit for the prime time here just yet.
+But I do hope to talk about some of that work in the future.

+Additionally, I think the advent of WebAssembly is a really inspiring inflection point in the history of front-end web development.
+I'm really excited to start working with it and see how it changes the face of front-end web development.

 ## Let's Talk